 Before joining the University Writing Program (UWP), Dr. Sententia co-founded a national nonprofit, and co-created the term "cognitive liberty."
 The Center for Cognitive Liberty & Ethics (CCLE) served as an educational law and policy center devoted to protecting core personal values (freedom of thought) at the intersection of cutting-edge neuroscience and 21st-century technologies.
 Innovative before its time, the CCLE was unable to secure long-term funding or academic validation.
 Since then, many have gone on to champion the principles of cognitive liberty, sometimes, regrettably, without accurate source attribution (this is one reason why it is important to attribute accurate sources).
 For the CCLE, she served as a principal director and spokesperson for five years.
 During this time, the foundations for cognitive liberty were socially, ethically, and legally established.
 For the CCLE, she addressed controversies in neuroethics, public policy, and protected mental freedom advocacy.

 Dr. Sententia is married to Richard Glen Boire, Esq., who does increasingly less and less law, and more and more art.
 With her husband, she lives in Davis, California, and is a proud parent of their two curious children, Finn (UC Berkeley, Class of 2022) and Tesla (named for the inventor, not the car).
 Together, her family finds inspiration in nature, especially "off-grid" at the only undammed [sic] river in California, where they do what they can to practice what they preach to arrest global warming.

-In 2016, Dr. Sententia was awarded the University of California's Excellence in Teaching Award, a recognition that she accepts with gratitude, even as she humbly recognizes the unacknowledged excellence of so many of her colleagues.
+In 2016, Dr. Sententia was awarded the University of California's Excellence in Teaching Award, a campus recognition that she accepted with gratitude and the humble recognition that her award is paltry, compared with the devotion and excellence of so many of her deserving University Writing Progarm colleagues.